deeenes/bioinfo-tools/README.md

 -   https://blog.exploratory.io/
 -   http://adolfoalvarez.cl/the-hitchhikers-guide-to-the-hadleyverse/ -
     A brief overview of all R packages authored by Hadley Wickham.
+-   https://www.tidyverse.org/ - Not only the very nice and comprehensive documentation of ggplot2, dplyr and other related packages from Hadley Wickham, but many articles and other resources.
 -   http://adv-r.had.co.nz/ - If you want to go really pro with R read this fantastic free online book with many examples from Hadley Wickham.
+-   http://www.win-vector.com/blog/ - Interesting insights into many topics
+    in R data analysis from Nina Zumel and John Mount.
+They also have a nice book, see below at [R books](#r-books).
 -   http://r-statistics.co/Top50-Ggplot2-Visualizations-MasterList-R-Code.html -
     Selva Prabhakaran
 -   http://www.listendata.com/ - Tutorials and learning materials for R, Python,